DDI-TU-Dresden/thonny-wiki/linux.rst

 Installing
 ------------

 `Download <https://bitbucket.org/plas/thonny/downloads>`_ the file with tar.gz extension, unpack and run the installation script.
-For example, in Ubuntu command line you could run following commands:
+For example, in Ubuntu command line you could execute following commands:

 .. sourcecode:: none